MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/receivables-reports.md

 ms.lasthandoff: 03/31/2022
 ms.locfileid: "8514784"
 ---
-# <a name="accounts-receivable-reports-and-analytics-in-business-central"></a>Sales Ledger Reports and Analytics in Business Central
+# <a name="accounts-receivable-reports-and-analytics-in-business-central"></a>Accounts Receivable Reports and Analytics in Business Central

-To help you manage your sales ledger in [!INCLUDE [prod_short](includes/prod_short.md)], standard reports and analytics are built in.
+To help you manage your accounts receivable in [!INCLUDE [prod_short](includes/prod_short.md)], standard reports and analytics are built in.
 It moves beyond traditional reporting constraints to help you efficiently design various types of reports.

 ## <a name="reports"></a>Reports
 [!INCLUDE [receivable_reports](includes/receivable-reports-include.md)]